Facilities and features

 There is car parking available on the street, and directly outside the church.
 On school days, especially before 9.00 am and around 3.00 pm the road gets very congested, and is best avoided if possible.
 With larger services it is sometimes possible to use the village hall car park.

-The toilet is located at the West end of the church, outside.
+The toilet is located at the West end of the church, in a separate building, second door along.

 The North entrance to the church, facing the road, has a ramp.